tomasmacieira/ASA-p1/README.md

-# ASA 2023- Project 1
+# ASA 2023 - Project 1

 ## Introduction
-This project was made in the Analysis and synthesis of algorithms course
+This project was made in the Analysis and synthesis of algorithms course.
+Made to deepen our knowledge about dynamic programming

 ## Description
 Given a plate of X & Y dimensions, and N tiles with values V, by cutting the plate into smaller ones,